-- CPR certifications are accepted from Methodist College, American Heart Association, or the American Red Cross for current students. - Virtual courses will only be accepted if they are accompanied by a hands-on skill session. - Renewed every two years. - Proof of CPR must be uploaded into the Health Records Online Database. - Find an AHA certification: https://atlas.heart.org/home
+- CPR certifications are accepted from Methodist College, American Heart Association - Virtual courses will only be accepted if they are accompanied by a hands-on skill session. - Renewed every two years. - Proof of CPR must be uploaded into the Health Records Online Database. - Find an AHA certification: https://atlas.heart.org/home